lvl7wizard/tictactoe/README.md

 ```
 npm start
 ```
-Open your browser and navigate to http://localhost:3000 (or whichever port is displayed in your terminal after running npm) to play the game locally.
+Open your browser and navigate to http://localhost:3000 (or whichever port is displayed in your terminal after running 'npm start').